DaseinPhaos/alter-intro-std-rs/text/env-readme.md

 # Directories

-Next, we have a set of methods for some specific directorys.
+Next, we have a set of methods for some specific directories.

 `current_dir` and `set_current_dir` deal with the current working directory of the process: